How heart health and hearing loss are connected

 When you think of February, the first image that might come to mind is a heart.
 From heart-shaped boxes of chocolates to Valentine’s cards to stuffed bears clutching hearts, the traditional symbol of love seems to be everywhere.
 But what if, during the month of February, you looked at all of those hearts in a new way?
-February is National Heart Month, and in honor of that, we are taking the opportunity to heighten the awareness of the connection between heart health and hearing health.
+February is American Heart Month, and in honor of that, we are taking the opportunity to heighten the awareness of the connection between heart health and hearing health.

 According to the Centers for Disease Control and Prevention, 610,000 people in the U.S. die of heart disease each year.
 That means 25 percent of all deaths are related to heart disease, making it the leading cause of death for both men and women in the U.S. In addition to those alarming statistics, there are upwards of 735,000 heart attacks each year in the U.S. alone.

 The ear is a window to the heart

 So why are we discussing heart health in the context of hearing?
 It has been said the ear is a window to the heart, and that is more than just flowery language.
 A growing body of research is leading experts to believe that your hearing and your heart are closely connected.
 A study presented by David R. Friedland, MD, Ph.D., Associate Professor of Otolaryngology and Communication Sciences at the Medical College of Wisconsin in Madison hypothesized that low-frequency hearing loss may be a predictor for current or impending cardiovascular disease.

 Low-frequency hearing loss may be a predictor for current or impending cardiovascular disease.